4.8.3. Input Files

 102 0.0 0.0 -45.0 1 0.0 0.0 0.0 0.0

 SubDyn requires the user to specify the boundary joints.
 NReact should be set equal to the number of joints (defined earlier) at the bottom of the structure (i.e., seabed) that are fully constrained; NReact also determines the number of rows in the subsequent table.
-In SubDyn, NReact must be greater than or equal to one.
+For a fixed-bottom structure, NReact must be greater than or equal to one.
 Each joint listed in the table is identified by a unique integer, RJointID, which must correspond to the JointID value found in the STRUCTURE JOINTS table.
 The flags RctTDXss, RctTDYss, RctTDZss, RctRDXss, RctRDYss, RctRDZss indicate the fixity value for the three translations (TD) and three rotations (RD) in the SS coordinate system (global inertial-frame coordinate system).
 One denotes fixed and zero denotes free (instead of TRUE/FALSE).
 SSIfile points to the relative path and filename for an SSI information file.
 This version of SubDyn can, in fact, handle partially restrained joints by setting one or more DOF flags to 0 and providing the appropriate stiffness and mass matrix elements for that DOF via the SSIfile.
 If a DOF flag is set to 1, then the node DOF is considered restrained and the associated matrix elements potentially provided in the SSIfile will be ignored.
+To model a floating structure, NReact should be zero with no reaction joints specified in this section.

-An example of base reaction and interface table is given below
+An example of Base Reaction Joints table is given below

 ------------------- BASE REACTION JOINTS